 Ok, here goes.
 I am a

 late twenty thirty something , born and raised in New Jersey.
 I was introduced to photography at a very early age.
 My father and uncle were both inspiring enthusiasts and I cannot remember a time when they did not have a camera hanging from their necks.
-As you can imagine, from being a newborn I always had a camera aimed at me!
-As I grew older, and was capable of holding a camera…my father and uncle were both very eager to start teaching me all that they know about photography.
+Although they couldn’t help me much with my homework…my father and uncle were both very eager to start teaching me all that they know about photography.
 It started out with just showing me where the shutter button was, but then as time went on we got into composition, shutter speed, aperture, film speed and fun multiple exposure tricks.

 Throughout college I managed to support myself with my photography/design/printing hobbies.
-Once I finished college I dabbled in fashion and glamour photography, and although I still enjoy shooting these genres, I am try to balance myself by photographing South Asian Weddings.
+Once I finished college I dabbled in fashion and editorial photography, and although I still enjoy shooting these genres, I balance myself by photographing South Asian Weddings.
 It is a segment in the industry that I feel is very different.
 You need to be in tune with what is going on, and then you need to have a creative eye and capture what is unfolding in unique light.
 The Indian wedding industry on the east coast is huge.
-I love taking my experience in glamour and fashion photography, blending it with my culture to produce modern style images today’s clients fall in love with.
+I love taking my experience in editorial and fashion photography, blending it with my culture to produce modern style images today’s clients fall in love with.
 In the studio, you have plenty of time to light a scene, direct your talent and create a beautiful image, while on-site at a wedding you only have the moment and need to find the light within a creative composition without any sort of hesitation.
 Two opposite extremes!

-Although wedding photography is really challenging, exciting and rewarding….I prefer to remain exclusive to couples that share a similar style and overall vision to mine.
-I am a full time professional photographer and personally service about 25 weddings a year with a focus on providing a true one on one experience with each of my clients.
+Although wedding photography is really challenging, exciting and emotionally rewarding….I prefer to remain exclusive to couples that share a similar style and overall vision to mine.
+I am a full time professional photographer and personally service about 25 weddings a year with a focus on providing a true one on one experience with each of my couples.
 My methods are a bit different, somewhat unique in the industry, and I feel it is the reason why I am blessed to have so many awesome brides and grooms every year.
 There is nothing more satisfying than having the honor to witness and document the love between two people on their wedding day, and being able to tell their story visually so it can be relived and cherished for eternity.